microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-error-codes.md

 # Microsoft Graph Security API error responses

-Errors in the Microsoft Graph Security API are returned using standard HTTP 206 Partial Content status code and are delivered by way of a warning header.
+Errors in the Microsoft Graph Security API are returned using the standard HTTP 206 Partial Content status code and are delivered via a warning header.

 ## Errors